pawaka2020/nocoffeenocure/README.md

 just beneath log in, show wallet, then 'order history', also put 'vouchers' even though vouchers is already at bottom nav bar https://fontawesome.com/
+'missions and rewards'

+//login or sign up process
+//use phone no
+//then if the registration, full in first name, last name, email address, DOB, then register button
+//ask permission to share contact
+//include picking image